zunaira7365/Machine-learning-Project/README.md

 The target variable is transformed using the natural logarithm to stabilize variance and improve model performance.

+#### How to create requirements.txt file:

+Create a text file named requirements.txt in your project folder.
+Copy paste all lines in your created .txt file.
+Run:
+pip install -r requirements.txt

 ### 1. Load & Clean Listings + Calendar Data:

 You can find and download all data files for all cities by clicking following link https://insideairbnb.com/get-the-data/.